Formation Zone, the University of Plymouth's unique incubation space for starting a business, will be replicated in London and Bhubaneswar, India.

 They also have open plan spaces and actively encourage collaboration, as well as offering high level support from management.

-The new spaces will use the Formation Zone branding and will replicate Plymouth University’s tried and tested model.
-Plymouth University staff will train staff in India and London, as well as offering long-term support to the centre managers.
+The new spaces will use the Formation Zone branding and will replicate the University of Plymouth's tried and tested model.
+Staff of the University of Plymouth will train staff in India and London, as well as offering long-term support to the centre managers.

 Xavier Institute of Management, which is based in Bhubaneswar, the capital of the state of Odisha, will set up a virtual Formation Zone in 2016, funded through the British Council’s Social Enterprise Education Program.